-Freezing Uncooked Stuffing
+Freeze Uncooked Stuffing

-You can freeze uncooked dressing after you've assembled it; place it in a shallow container so it freezes quickly.
-Or, freeze the dressing before putting it together, using separate containers for dried bread cubes, cooked onion and celery, and cooked, chopped turkey giblets or cooked shellfish.
+Partially making stuffing the night before Thanksgiving streamlines your busy holiday.
+You can freeze uncooked dressing after you've assembled it.
+One option is to place it in a shallow container so it freezes quickly.
+Alternatively, freeze the dressing before putting it together, using separate containers for dried bread cubes; cooked onion and celery; and cooked, chopped turkey giblets or cooked shellfish.

-Freezing Cooked Stuffing
+Freeze Cooked Stuffing

 Cool the dressing quickly to room temperature by placing the pan in another pan filled with cold water and ice cubes.
-Use a shallow pan for the stuffing if you have one, so it will freeze as quickly as possible, minimizing the growth of dangerous bacteria.
+Use a shallow pan for the stuffing if you have one, so it will freeze as quickly as possible.
+This precaution minimizes the growth of dangerous bacteria.

-Freezing in Portions
+Freeze Dressing in Portions

-Cooking and Reheating Safely
+Cook and Reheat Safely

-Frozen dressing, cooked or uncooked, keeps in the freezer for two to six months.
-Reheat cooked stuffing and cook uncooked stuffing, either in the oven or the microwave, until it reaches 165 F on an instant-read thermometer when you insert it into the middle of the dish.
+Frozen dressing, whether cooked or uncooked, keeps in the freezer for two to six months.
+Reheat premade stuffing, or prepare uncooked stuffing, either in the oven or the microwave.
+The dressing should register at 165 F on an instant-read thermometer when you insert it into the middle of the dish.